wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-group-template-deploy.md

              }
            }

 3. Create a new resource group deployment.
 Provide your subscription id, the name of the resource group to deploy, the name of the deployment, and the location of your template.
 For information about the template file, see [Parameter file](./#parameter-file).
 For more information about the REST API to create a resource group, see [Create a template deployment](https://msdn.microsoft.com/zh-cn/library/azure/dn790564.aspx).
+Notice the **mode** is set to **Incremental**.
+To run a complete deployment, set **mode** to **Complete**.

          PUT https://manage.windowsazure.cn/subscriptions/<YourSubscriptionId>/resourcegroups/<YourResourceGroupName>/providers/Microsoft.Resources/deployments/<YourDeploymentName>?api-version=2015-01-01
             <common headers>